emcuttsy/monoglot-anxiety/content/english/blog/what-is-comprehensible-input-here-s-what-language-learners-should-know.md

 * Contemporary scholarly works — especially _this_ paper
 * The usage of these terms "in the wild" in the language learning community

-I think the distinction between comprehensible input and immersion is useful enough to warrant strengthening and maintaining, so that's why I don't use these terms interchangeably.
-It's possible to learn via comprehensible input without immersion, and plenty of people who go off on immersion experiences focus far more on finding chances to produce output than on soaking up as much input as possible.

 {{</ notice  >}}

-Of course, not everyone agrees with these definitions.
-The folks over at Refold.la define comprehensible

 ### Comprehensible input examples